ydydsnyd/mono/doc/docs/howto-launch.md

   If would like some advice on how to set up your particular datastore correctly, or if you have any questions, please [contact us](https://replicache.dev/#contact).

 - The keys in Replicache are conceptually strings encoded using UTF-8.
-The ordering of the keys when doing `scan` is a bitwise compare of UTF-8 encoded strings.
+The ordering of the keys when doing `scan` is a bytewise compare of UTF-8 encoded strings.
 If you are implement `ReadTransaction` (or `WriteTransaction`) in your own backend make sure you are treating these strings as UTF-8.
-We provide and npm package called [compare-utf8](https://www.npmjs.com/package/compare-utf8) which can be used to compare JS strings using UTF-8 bitwise comparison
+We provide and npm package called [compare-utf8](https://www.npmjs.com/package/compare-utf8) which can be used to compare JS strings using UTF-8 bytewise comparison.

 ## Push endpoint